 DOMESTIC CRC INDUSTRY STRUCTURE

-Hot Rolled Coil (“HRC”) steel sheets are the basic raw material used for the production of the Group’s main product; Cold Rolled Coils (“CRC”) steel sheets.
-In general, CRC manufacturers produce two main types of CRC, namely:
+Hot Rolled Coil (“HRC”) steel sheets are the basic raw material used in the production of Cold Rolled Coils (“CRC”) steel sheets.
+CRC

+manufacturers, in general, produce two types of CRC, namely:

 - Scrap Based CRC (made from Scrap Based HRC), and